c4lliope/rfcs/038-resource-prototypes/proposal.md

 #### build plan usage

-When a `get` handler is invoked by a `get` step in a build plan, this output will be mapped to the resource's name in the pipeline.
+When a `get` handler is invoked by a `get` step in a build plan, the output will be mapped to the resource's name in the pipeline.

 ```yaml